 2. Cut two heart shapes from cardstock, either the same color as the bag or in a contrasting color.
 This is the mailbag you'll be making in this tutorial.

 How to make the Valentine mailbag

-2. Cut two heart shapes from cardstock.
-Cut out the center of each heart with a slightly smaller heart shape to form the handles.
+2. Cut two heart shapes from card stock.
+Cut out the center of each heart leaving a border to form the handles.

 3. Tape one handle to each mailbag shape.

 Note: If you have card stock or other paper such as wallpaper large enough, you can incorporate the handles into the bag as you cut out the sides, so the handle and one side of the bag are in one piece.